 Research suggests that a calorie restriction between 25% – 35% is the sweet spot for shedding fat while maintaining muscle mass.

-In order to limit muscle loss during a weight loss program, you should be taking in 25% – 30% fewer calories than your total daily energy expenditure (TDEE).
+In other words, in order to limit muscle loss during a weight loss program, you should be taking in 25% – 35% fewer calories than your total daily energy expenditure (TDEE).
 Your TDEE is the total amount of calories your body needs per day to maintain your current weight.

 You can easily estimate your TDEE using a TDEE calculator, which will give you an estimate of how many calories your body burns per day based on your height, weight, age, sex, and level of activity.